mikhashev/personal-context-manager/docs/technical-description.md

    - Sends through API
    - Provides a link to storage with configured access

-   Transfer time is 15-30 seconds versus 15-20 minutes when manually recreating context.
+   This approach significantly reduces context transfer time compared to manually recreating context.
 Data can be transferred in full or selectively based on access instructions.

 4. **Processing data and instructions by artificial intelligence**